Aweller95/data-mock-api/README.md

 # mock-anything-api

+The mock-anything API generates an array of objects which match a provided schema.

 ## How to use

 mock-anything works by providing a schema and a quantity to the `POST` endpoint `/generate`.
-The API will generate an array of objects which match the provided schema.

 ### Currently supported data types